functionalepigenomics/Methylation-conserved-CpGs/README.md

 - Associated-genes: his folder contains codes for the identification of methylation-associated genes.

-Please note that some of the code can be easily modified to perform similar analyses, such as with the HM450K, EPIC, and EPICv2 arrays.
+Please note that some of the code can be easily modified to perform similar analyses, such as EWAS for each cancer.
 Only one copy is provided here for easier follow-up.

 ### 📫 Contact me
 Email: dzheng.th@gmail.com